-The recent study of acoustically tagged juvenile late fall–run Chinook salmon survival by Henderson et al. (2019) primarily provides information regarding far-field effects of flow (see Migration Flow-Survival section below), but also has value in allowing inference regarding near-field effects of diversions.
+The recent study of acoustically tagged juvenile late fall–run Chinook salmon survival by Henderson et al. (2019) primarily provides information regarding far-field effects of flow (discussed in Migration Flow-Survival section below), but also has value in allowing inference regarding near-field effects of diversions.
 Henderson et al. (2019, their Table 1) hypothesized that the density of diversions (number per km) would be negatively related to survival because of higher predator densities near the diversions.
 In fact, they found the opposite, and speculated that greater survival with higher diversion density may be more a function of habitat conditions where diversions are more abundant, e.g., armored banks resulting in reduced predator density and predation mortality (Henderson et al. 2019: 1558).
 Reach-specific survival estimates by Henderson et al. (2019) provide context for the near-field effects provided by the physical structure of the existing Red Bluff and Hamilton City intakes, albeit during the non-diversion season.
 During the 2007-2011 study years, survival in the reach including the Red Bluff intake ranged in rank from highest survival (2007, 2011) to second lowest survival of 19 reaches in 2008.
 Survival in the Hamilton City reach ranged from highest survival (2010, 2011) to 12th highest survival of 19 reaches in 2008.
-Overall, the studies by Henderson et al. (2019) and Vogel (2008) are not inconsistent in suggesting that near-field survival along large fish screens does not appear to be greatly different from reaches without intakes.
+Overall, the studies by Henderson et al. (2019) and Vogel (2008b) are not inconsistent in suggesting that near-field survival along large fish screens does not appear to be greatly different from reaches without intakes.
 This could be because the flat surface of the screens gives relatively high sweeping velocity, which may be greater than the velocity preference of predatory fishes such as Sacramento pikeminnow, for which adult fish generally occur at velocity below 30 cm/s (1 ft/s) and for which critical swimming velocity is around 0.4-0.6 m/s (1.3-2 ft/s; Myrick and Cech 2000) for individuals of the size at which piscivory is common (Nobriga et al. 2006).

-The available information suggests that the effects of intakes on predation is limited and so the effects of the alternatives’ diversions from the Red Bluff and Hamilton City intakes would be limited.
-Note that in-water structure at the intakes would have the same extent under existing conditions and the alternatives, so this aspect of potential predation would not change as a result of the alternatives.
-Technical studies would be undertaken to assess predator density and distribution at the Red Bluff and Hamilton City intakes (see Appendix 2D).
+The available information suggests that the effects of intakes on predation is limited and so the effects of the diversions for Alternatives 1, 2, and 3 from the Red Bluff and Hamilton City intakes would be limited.
+Note that in-water structure at the intakes would have the same extent under the NAA and Alternatives 1, 2, and 3, so this aspect of potential predation would not change as a result of Alternatives 1, 2, and 3.
+Technical studies would be undertaken to assess predator density and distribution at the Red Bluff and Hamilton City intakes (Appendix 2D, Section 2D.6 Fish Monitoring and Technical Studies Plan and Adaptive Management for Diversions).

 Dunnigan Pipeline Reservoir Discharge to Sacramento River (Alternative 2)

-As described in Chapter 2, the discharge structure to the Sacramento River from the Dunnigan Pipeline at approximately River Mile 100.8 would include a 20,000-square foot area of riprap extending to the river (see Figure 2-58 in Chapter 2).
+As described in Chapter 2, the discharge structure to the Sacramento River from the Dunnigan Pipeline at approximately RM 100.8 would include a 20,000-square foot area of riprap extending to the river (Figure 2-58).
 Riprapped areas tend to have lower habitat occupancy by juvenile Chinook salmon than areas of natural features and rocky substrate is favored by predatory species such as smallmouth bass (Hellmair et al. 2018).
 The riprapping of the reservoir discharge area thus has the potential to increase predation risk to juvenile winter-run Chinook salmon; however, any negative effects would be extremely limited relative to the overall extent of the Sacramento River and other areas used for rearing by juvenile winter-run (Phillis et al. 2018).

 Stranding Behind Screens